pinterest tag

 Alongside our activity recommendations, check out the best places to stay during your adventure, from quaint bed and breakfasts nestled in the woods to camping resorts and cabins overlooking majestic peaks.
 Because the only thing better than a great day of exploration is ending it in a place that feels like home.

-So, are you ready to get the ultimate Canadian road trip on your travel bucket list?
+So, are you ready to add the ultimate Canadian road trip to your travel bucket list?
 Let’s unravel the journey and turn your wanderlust into a plan!

 Explore Hoodos on your drive from Kamloops to Clearwater